 The research topics of our school range from computer science to control theory, from mechanical engineering to neuroscience, and from mathematics to materials science.
 To bridge these disparate academic fields and facilitate creative insights, IMPRS-IS scholars complete an annual training program, taught by our faculty and associated faculty, that provides a broad background across all relevant areas of intelligent systems.
 This training will be delivered through an intensive basic course each fall, taught by members of our faculty and associated faculty.
 Scholars may also take courses at both participating universities and are encouraged to join in a wide array of seminars, conferences, retreats, workshops, career-development courses, and social activities.

 IMPRS doctoral candidates also have access to a rich palette of professional training.
 Core activities help integrate newcomers and allow students and faculty to interact and make cross-connections.
 Supplementary activities provide special training in particular technical topics, such as deep learning, and useful soft skills, such as how to give effective presentations.

-Students are supported throughout the program by a dedicated coordinator, as well as by older students, postdocs, and helpful staff at the participating institutions.
+Students are supported throughout the program by the dedicated coordination office, as well as by older students, postdocs, and helpful staff at the participating institutions.
 The Max Planck Institute for Intelligent Systems International Office, the University of Stuttgart Office of International Affairs, and the University of Tübingen Welcome Center and Academic Advisory Office for International Students work in tandem with the IMPRS-IS coordinator to help students smoothly transition into our program.
 In particular, we guide our students in obtaining the necessary visas, finding short- and long-term housing, identifying career opportunities for partners, arranging childcare, securing health insurance, setting up a bank account, completing administrative forms, and handling any issues that may arise.

 Our program is one of about sixty International Max Planck Research Schools run by the Max Planck Society in partnership with various universities and research institutions.
 IMPRS programs provide an extraordinary framework and working environment for graduate students, and they provide unique opportunities for interdisciplinary research projects and projects that require special equipment.